it-dept-cis/RABET-V-Pilot/README.md

 In this repository, you will find three main areas:

 * [Working Model](WorkingModel/).
 The Working Model defines the RABET-V process details.
-* [Test Plan](TestPlan/).
-The Test Plan discusses how we intend on evaluating RABET-V throughout the Pilot Program.
+* [Research Plan](ResearchPlan/).
+The Research Plan discusses how we intend on evaluating RABET-V throughout the Pilot Program.
 * [Economic Model](EconomicModel/).
 The Economic Model proposes various methods of deploying and operating a RABET-V process in the United States for non-voting election technology verification.

 ## Steering Committee
 The RABET-V Pilot Program is guided by a steering committee comprised of election officials, election technology providers, and other election infrastructure stakeholders.
 We will add steering committee member information below as we confirm members:
-* Aaron Wilson, Sr. Director of Election Security at The Center for Internet Security (CIS) - Steering Committee Co-Chair
+* Aaron Wilson, Sr. Director of Election Security at The Center for Internet Security (CIS) - Steering Committee Chair
-* Jerome Lovato, Testing and Certifiation Director at The Election Assistance Commission (EAC) - Steering Committee Co-Chair
+* Jerome Lovato, Testing and Certifiation Director at The Election Assistance Commission (EAC)
+* Don Palmer, EAC Commissioner
+* David Beirne, FVAP
+* Nikki Charlson - Maryland Elections
+* Spencer Wood, Ohio Elections
+* Richard Rydecki, Wisconsin Elections

 ## Technology Advisory Committee

 The RABET-V Technology Advisory Committee is a growing group of experts in relevant subject matter that are volunteering their time to assist in the refinement of the RABET-V process.
+* Jono Spring, SEI
+* Lauren Cooper, SEI
+* Brian Glas, OWASP SAMM
+* Beau Woods, Atlantic Council

 ## Pilot Process